yaogara/yaogara-ark/content/plants/cyperus-prolixus.md

 ---
-title: "Cyperus prolixus (Toé Root; Ajos Sacha alt.)"
+title: Cyperus prolixus (Toé Root; Ajos Sacha alt.)
-aliases: ["Toé Root", "Ajos Sacha alt.", "Cyperus prolixus Kunth"]
+aliases:
+  - Toé Root
+  - Ajos Sacha alt.
+  - Cyperus prolixus Kunth
-summary: "Amazonian sedge of medicinal and ritual importance used in floral baths, vaporations, and digestive care; documented among Indigenous and mestizo practitioners in the western Amazon."
+summary: 'Amazonian sedge of medicinal and ritual importance used in floral baths, vaporations, and digestive care; documented among Indigenous and mestizo practitioners in the western Amazon.'
-tags: ["Cyperus prolixus", "Cyperaceae", "ethnobotany", "Amazonia", "medicinal plants", "floral baths", "protective rituals"]
+tags:
+  - Cyperus prolixus
+  - Cyperaceae
+  - ethnobotany
+  - Amazonia
+  - medicinal plants
+  - floral baths
+  - protective rituals
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Research Archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian teacher plants and allied species.*